Lê Tương Dực

 However, later in his reign, he spent extravagantly in building many colossal palaces in the capital Thăng Long.
-The most notable of those places was one known to the Vietnamese as Cửu Trùng Đài, designed by famous architect Vũ Như Tô.
+The most notable of those places was one known to the Vietnamese as "Nine-Story Tower" (Cửu Trùng Đài), designed by famous architect Vũ Như Tô.
 He also spent much time enjoying sexual activities with his concubines, many of whom were former concubines of Lê Hiến Tông and Lê Uy Mục.
 According to court chronicles, he ordered special ships to be built for him to travel on the West Lake.
 He also forced his concubines to strip naked and perform elegant [sic] dances on these ships.
 As the result of the emperor's luxurious lifestyle and ignorance of state affairs, the people suffered considerable hardships.
 Many soldiers committed to build imperial palaces died due to diseases.
 As the government became increasingly unpopular, many rebellions broke out.
 The largest of them was that of Trần Cảo, a northerner who claimed to be an heir of the House of Trần.

 Because of his terrible leadership, he was known as the "Pig Emperor" (Trư Vương, 豬王) by later historians.
 The name comes from the remarks of him by a Chinese diplomat who came to Đại Việt in 1513.

 In 1516, a group of imperial guards, led by general Trịnh Duy Sản, murdered Lê Tương Dực in the capital.